From a graffiti-covered basement to a prime property

 It started in a basement in 2000, but the HQ of cosmetics brand Rituals now fills several hundred square metres of prime property in Amsterdam’s canal district.
 Behind an imposing Golden Age facade on the 400-year-old Keizersgracht canal, the modern interior could be mistaken for one of the thousands of spas worldwide that stock Rituals goods.
 There are scented candles, bamboo dividers and large, leafy green plants.

 But this is a place of work, with the steady hum of people going about their business.
-The vast windows let natural light pour over the clean, white workspaces and standup desks.
+The vast windows let natural light pour over the clean, white workspaces and standing desks.
 "We launched with three people in a basement that was covered in graffiti," says founder Raymond Cloosterman, of the office that was home to the company for its first four years.

 "The journey we've made with our offices is reflective of the journey we've made with our company.
 On day one of our first store, it was not working at all.
 We turned over 140 units, of which 100 were from the sister of one of our partners because she felt sorry for us."Since then, Rituals has built up over one thousand stores in dozens of countries, and additionally supplies thousands of shops, spas, department stores and hotels.